-How to Create Team Policies on Croissant
+How to Create Team Policies on Croissant: Control Spend, Regions & Enforcement

 Build a tailored workspace program for your organization.
 Control spend, restrict regions, layer multiple policies, and choose how strictly to enforce them — all from the Croissant admin dashboard.